johngage/tlpf-1/README.md

-# Wowchemy's New Research Group Template for [Hugo](https://github.com/gohugoio/hugo)
+# This Tegla Loroupe Peace Foundation site is built using Wowchemy's New Research Group Template for [Hugo](https://github.com/gohugoio/hugo)

 The **Research Group Template** empowers your research group to easily create a beautiful website with a stunning homepage, news, academic publications, events, team profiles, and a contact form.